 The competitions, called the "three games of man", feature archery, horse racing and wrestling – but they are carried out in a strictly Mongolian fashion.
 Male and female archers shoot arrows from tall bows (which haven't changed much since Genghis Khan's warriors used them to conquer the known world).
 School-age jockeys urge their horses along an overland route that can be 17mi (27km) long.
 And powerful wrestlers in skimpy costumes flap their arms gravely in the ritual Eagle Dance before grappling with each other.

-While sitting in a four-wheel drive, the terrain is really rocky.
-So rocky you might even feel sick.
+Much of the terrain in Mongolia is really rocky – so rocky you might even feel sick while driving through it.
 One of the things I wish I'd packed was medication for motion sickness.
 There are very few paved roads in Mongolia, and while driving off-road is fun and exciting, it's an awful experience if you get motion sickness.

 Just pop a motion sickness tablet an hour or so before the 4x4 driving begins – whether it's a Gobi excursion or a drive to the ruins of Genghis Khan‘s capital, Karakorum – and you'll be able to fully appreciate the Mongolian landscapes without looking at the bottom of a bucket.

-The Mongolian steppe has few trees.
-The Gobi has few trees.
+The Mongolian steppe has few trees – same with the Gobi Desert.
 There is no shade out there, and nothing to slow down the ever-present wind.
 Pack a scarf or bandanna, a windbreaker, a hat that covers your neck, sunscreen, and lip balm.
 These items take up very little space, and are worth their weight in gold when the Mongolian winds are howling.

 If you have a good local guide, you will most likely stop to visit nomadic herders on your travels across Mongolia.
 All herders have tough Mongolian horses, and for a small tip travelers can usually ask politely to take a horse ride.
 The herders' children are usually happy to lead you around.
 As my co-worker discovered, it's a good idea to learn how to say "stop" (zogs) – not to the horse, but to the kid who is leading you.